The Perfect Ireland Itinerary That Includes Kylemore Abbey: A Gothic Fantasy Amid 50 Shades of Green

 Day 5: Clifden and Connemara National Park

 After your Kylemore immersion, day five explores deeper into Connemara, beginning with Clifden—the region’s largest town, though with population 1,500, it’s smaller than most American high school graduating classes.
+While this itinerary focuses on western Ireland, travelers seeking additional adventures should consider the equally stunning things to do in Killarney in County Kerry.
 This colorful village with its two church spires provides a perfect base for exploring Connemara National Park, where the famous “forty shades of green” landscape reveals itself in full panoramic glory.

 The Diamond Hill hike (3.7 miles round trip, moderate difficulty, 1,460 feet elevation gain) rewards climbers with 360-degree views across Connemara, the Atlantic Ocean, and on clear days, the distant islands of Inishbofin and Inishturk.
 Wildlife enthusiasts should watch for Connemara ponies, red deer, and over 100 bird species, including peregrine falcons that dive at speeds making highway patrol officers jealous.